-In fact it is a legal requirement to have a license to use a VHF radio, and the Short Range Certificate (SRC) is the minimum qualification required by law to operate a VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
-This includes both fixed and hand held equipment.
+It is a legal requirement to have a license to use a VHF radio.
+The Short Range Certificate (SRC) is the minimum qualification required by law to operate VHF and VHF Digital Selective Calling (DSC) on any British flagged vessel with a radio.
+This includes both fixed and hand-held equipment.

-A Mayday call is only to be used in the case of “grave and imminent danger to a vessel or persons, such as fire, sinking, man overboard etc.” So serious is a Mayday call considered to be that in many countries now anyone making a false Mayday call could be prosecuted under criminal law.
-It is solely intended to save lives.
+A mayday call is only to be used in the case of “grave and imminent danger to a vessel or persons, such as fire, sinking, man overboard etc.” A mayday call is very serious and, in many countries, anyone making a false mayday call could be prosecuted under criminal law.

 All new VHF sets are either fitted, or can be interfaced, with DSC allowing calls to specific vessels.
-If you hold the ‘old’ VHF licence (pre-1999) you need to upgrade your qualification if you purchase new equipment.
+If you hold the ‘old’ VHF licence (pre-1999) you’ll need to upgrade your qualification when purchasing new equipment.

-There are two parts to a mayday call – the DSC distress alert, the distress voice call, and the distress message itself.
+There are three parts to a mayday call – the DSC distress alert, the distress voice call, and the distress message itself.

-In the distress signal stage, the DSC or red button on your VHF is king.
-It is the first signal to the coastguard that you are in distress, but newer models will send your location via GPS too.
+In the distress alert stage, the DSC or red button on your VHF is key.
+It is the first signal to the coastguard that you are in distress, with most models sending your location via GPS too.

-Channel 16 is the universal emergency channel, constantly monitored by coastguards and other nearby vessels.
-It is the point you shout for help and everyone in the area will hear you rather than just the one person you try to contact by phone.
+Channel 16 is the universal emergency channel, monitored by coastguards and nearby vessels.
+With this channel, everyone in the area will hear you rather than just the one person you try to contact by phone.

-Because calmness can make all the difference in a life-threatening situation, and there is a lot of information to remember, keeping a readily available Mayday Cockpit Card near your VHF DSC radio is recommended.
-This acts as a prompt to both the distress signal and distress message procedures as well as having somewhere to note your MMSI, call sign and vessel name so they are to hand.
+There is a lot of information to remember, so always keep a mayday cockpit card near your VHF DSC radio.
+This acts as a prompt to both the distress signal and distress message procedures.
+It also gives you somewhere to note your MMSI, call sign and vessel name so they are to hand.

 Top tip – if you know the phonetic alphabet use it!

-Maybe you’ve broken down and have been left floating aimlessly, or have suffered significant structural damage to your boat that means its progress has been severely impeded.
-Maybe someone on board has been taken ill but their condition is not immediately life threatening.
-These are the kinds of incidents to use a Pan-Pan call.
+Maybe you’ve broken down, suffered significant structural damage to your boat, or someone on board is ill but their condition is not immediately life threatening.
+These are the kinds of incidents that warrant a pan pan call.

-Repeating Pan-Pan three times says ‘it’s serious, we need help but there isn’t a grave and imminent danger to the boat or anyone on board.’
+Repeating pan pan three times says, ‘it’s serious, we need help but there isn’t a critical and imminent danger to the boat or anyone on board.’

-However whereas for a Mayday you would request immediate assistance, for a Pan-Pan you would state your intended action or the type of assistance you are requesting.
+For a mayday you would request immediate assistance, but for a pan pan you would state your intended action or the type of assistance you are requesting.

-Mayday and Pan-Pan are at the extreme end of when good VHF understanding and procedural knowledge are paramount.
-But a situation doesn’t have to be critical for your radio communications to make all the difference to your safety at sea.
+Mayday and pan pan are at the extreme end of when good VHF understanding, and procedural knowledge are needed.
+However, a situation doesn’t have to be dire for your radio communications skills to help with your safety at sea.

-The RYA’s Marine Radio Short Range Certificate (SRC) course complies with European Conference of Postal and Telecommunications Administrations (CEPT) requirements and is accepted internationally as recognition of certified VHF proficiency.
+The RYA’s Marine Radio Short Range Certificate (SRC) course complies with European Conference of Postal and Telecommunications Administrations (CEPT) requirements.
+It is also accepted internationally as recognition of certified VHF proficiency.

 The one-day course and exam covers radio operation, distress, medical assistance procedures and everything you need to know to be able to operate the radio.
-It is suitable for anyone who owns a fixed or handheld marine VHF radio although to sit the final certificate exam candidates must be 16 or over.
+It is suitable for anyone who owns a fixed or handheld marine VHF radio.
+However, to sit the final exam candidates must be 16 or over.